Note: This post was developed into a two-page essay for Contexts magazine. You can download it here.

 But “women” do not cause FAS.
 Neither does alcohol.
 This strategy replaces addressing all of the other problems that correlate with the appearance of FAS–poverty, stress, and other kinds of social deprivation–in favor of policing women.
 FAS, in fact, is partly the result of individual behavior, partly the result of social inequality, and partly genetic, but our entire eradication strategy focuses on individual behavior.
 It places the blame and responsibility solely on women.

 And, since women’s choices are not highly correlated with the appearance of FAS, the strategy fails.
 Very few women actually drink at the levels correlated with FAS.
 If we did not have a no-drinking-during-pregnancy campaign and pregnant women continued drinking at the rates at which they drank before being pregnant, we would not see a massive rise in FAS.
-Only the heaviest drinking women put their fetus at risk and they, unfortunately, are the least likely to respond to the no-drinking campaign (largely due to addiction).Lisa Wade is a professor of sociology at Occidental College.
+Only the heaviest drinking women put their fetus at risk and they, unfortunately, are the least likely to respond to the no-drinking campaign (largely due to addiction).Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.